Rust-GCC/gccrs/gcc/config/avr/avr.md

                    (match_dup 2)))])

 ;; ???
 Combiner does not recognize that it could split the following insn;
-;;     presumably because he has no register handy?
+;;     presumably because it has no register handy?

 ;; "*ashluqihiqi3.mem"
 ;; "*ashlsqihiqi3.mem"